polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ### Compatibility

-- **Ethereum Gateway:** This is a major Ethereum contract change and requires a gateway upgrade.
+- **Ethereum Gateway (P→E breaker):** This is a major Ethereum contract change and requires a gateway upgrade.
 Adds the per-asset caps, a command to set cap values, inflow and outflow tracking and checking each transfer against the cap.
-- **Asset Hub:** Adds a `set_cap` extrinsic to the Ethereum System Frontend pallet, guarded by root origin.
+- **Asset Hub (E→P breaker):** Adds the E→P circuit breaker" net-mint tracking per bridged asset, the cap check, and holding over-cap transfers until the lock lifts, with its caps set on Asset Hub.
+The Ethereum System Frontend pallet also needs a `set_cap` extrinsic (root origin), the governance entry point for the *Gateway* cap, which it proxies to Bridge Hub.
-- **Bridge Hub:** Adds a `set_cap` extrinsic in the Ethereum System V2 pallet.
+- **Bridge Hub:** Adds a `set_cap` extrinsic (in the Ethereum System V2 pallet) that relays the Gateway cap command on to Ethereum.

 ## Prior Art and References